Stochastic compressible Navier-Stokes equations under location uncertainty and their approximations for ocean modelling: Calculation rules

-The last expression is well defined and is a proper way to write this term.
+The final expression is well-defined and provides a rigorous way to interpret this contribution to the work.

 To go further, we note that $\int_0^t\dd \bm{F}_\sigma$ is homogeneous to a Brownian.
-Let us remark, that if we expand the following expression for a time-differentiable function $\bm{\psi}(x,t)$, we have the following relationship
+Let us now consider the following identity, valid for any time-differentiable function $\bm{\psi}(x,t)$.
+Expanding the differential of the product, we have:

 By taking $\bm{\psi}(x,t)=\phi(t)\bm{u}(x,t)$, we obtain